Raleigh–Durham International Airport

-As of 2025, RDU ranks 35th in passenger arrivals and departures in the US, offering passenger service to over 80 destinations, including 15 international destinations in 11 countries.
-It was the 38th busiest US airport by international passenger traffic in 2023.
-The airport serves 31 U.S. states, plus Puerto Rico, with Atlanta being the busiest domestic route, and New York metropolitan area having the most passengers per day.
-As of 2025, Delta Air Lines has the largest market share, and Breeze Airways flies to the most destinations with 32.
+As of 2026, RDU ranks 34th in passenger arrivals and departures in the US, offering passenger service to over 90 destinations, including 15 international destinations in 11 countries.
+It was the 34th busiest US airport by international passenger traffic in December 2025.
+The airport serves 32 U.S. states, plus Puerto Rico, with Atlanta being the busiest domestic route, and New York metropolitan area having the most passengers per day.
+As of 2025, Delta Air Lines has the largest market share, and Breeze Airways flies to the most destinations with 41.
 There are nearly 600 daily aircraft operations.
 The RDU Airport Authority is in charge of the airport facilities and operations and is controlled by a board of representatives from the counties of Wake & Durham plus the cities of Raleigh & Durham.

-Raleigh–Durham International Airport is the second-largest airport in the state of North Carolina, behind Charlotte Douglas International Airport.
-The main catchment area is central & eastern North Carolina, and southern Virginia.
-The airport is an operating base for Avelo Airlines and Endeavor Air, as well as a focus city for Delta Air Lines.
-Breeze plans to open an operating base in 2026 and considers the area a key market.
+RDU is the second-largest airport in the state of North Carolina, behind Charlotte Douglas International Airport.
+The main catchment area comprises central and eastern North Carolina as well as parts of southern Virginia.
+The airport is an operating base for Breeze and Endeavor Air, as well as a focus city for Delta Air Lines.
+Breeze considers the area a key market.

-In 2024, RDU served a record 15.5 million passengers, which broke the airport's 2023 record of 14.5 million passengers.
+In 2025, RDU served a record 15.6 million passengers, which broke the airport's 2024 record of 15.5 million passengers.